BTCCoffeeTable/Welcome/README.md

 # Welcome
 My name is Eric Freeburg.
-I work in the intersections of technology, finance, and politics.
+I work at the intersection of technology, finance, and politics.